TheENGR/Bachellor-Party/Hulk/README.md

 ### Brutal Critical
 Crit on 19 and 20, roll 2 more damage die
 ### Resistance
-Take 1/2 damage, rouinded down, from all physical damage (bludgeoning, piercing, and slashing)
+Take 1/2 damage, rounded down, from all physical damage (bludgeoning, piercing, and slashing)
 ### Calm Down
 Turn into [Bruce Baner](./Banner.md)